 Scotland Cancer Research Network – East

 In December 2009 NHS Tayside became the fourth SCRN regional network.
+The Clinical Lead for the East node is Professor Ghulam Nabi, chair of surgical uro-oncology at Ninewells hospital and the Network Manager is Dr Kirsty Shearer.
 SCRN-East covers a population of approximately 500,000 in Tayside and North East Fife, taking in the major clinical research facilities at Perth Royal Infirmary and at Ninewells Hospital and Medical School in Dundee.

 SCRN-E integrates SCRN research staff with staff employed from other funding streams, and staff work very closely with the Clinical Research Centre, as part of the site-wide management of facilities and resources under the Tayside Medical Science Centre.